logto-io/docs/docs/docs/recipes/interact-with-management-api/README.md

 - Interact with Management API with Bearer authorization using the Access Token.

 :::note
 Usually the Access Token has a short expiration.
-If you have a local cache, remember to check and fetch a new one if needed before sending requests.
+If you have a local cache, remember to check and fetch a new Access Token if needed before sending requests.
 :::